-During the winter of 2014-2015, DHS, The Community Partnership for the Prevention of Homelessness (TCP), and nonprofit and government partners worked collaboratively to deliver the shelter and services that protected the lives of Washington D.C.'s homeless population.
-Of the 151 days in the 2014-2015 winter season, there were hypothermia alerts on 103 (or 68%) of those days.
-When alerts were called, permanent shelters remained open during daytime hours so that clients would have a warm and safe place to stay, and additional shelter capacity was created as it was needed.
+Each winter, DHS, The Community Partnership for the Prevention of Homelessness (TCP), and nonprofit and government partners work collaboratively to deliver the shelter and services that protect the lives of Washington D.C.'s homeless population.
+Of the 152 days in the FY2016 winter season, there were hypothermia alerts on 68 days (45%), eight of which were called because of precipitation.2 When alerts were called, year-round and seasonal shelters remained open during daytime hours so that clients would have a warm and safe place to stay, and additional shelter capacity was created as it was needed.
 TCP coordinated daily hypothermia operations in concert with city agencies and providers.
 This included the distribution of a daily census showing capacity levels at all shelters so that the system could be monitored and adjusted to serve clients optimally.
 The United Planning Organization (UPO) operated the DC Shelter Hotline and deployed vans for outreach services and transportation.